 What is Pecan Vein Spot Disease?

-Vein spots rarely get any larger than 1/4 inch (.64 cm.).
+Vein spots rarely get any larger than 1/4 inch (6 mm.).
 The leaf petioles may also become infected.
 After a while, the leaf will dry and fall off the tree.
 Extreme defoliation can affect the plant’s ability to photosynthesize and compromise its health.

 The spores of the fungus are released into the air after rains, generally from early spring into August in some regions.
 The first lesions are often visible by May.
 The fungus overwinters in infected plant material and requires moisture and warmer temperatures to produce spores.